nimaid/emc-essentials/README.md

 Generally, you want the relay tier to roughly match the collector tier.
 Undersized relays may not be able to keep up with the EMC produced, and oversized relays are often a waste of EMC that could be spent on additional or better collectors.

 ### EMC Link
-These devices can receive EMC from collectors or relays and directly transfer them into your EMC balance!
+These devices can receive EMC from collectors or relays and directly transfer it into your EMC balance!
 No more throwing chests filled with diamonds into your tablet, using these fully automates your EMC production!

 They come in different tiers as well, make sure to match the tier of the collectors/relays used to avoid making an EMC bottleneck.